modo-lv/caves-of-qud-mods/README.md

 * The target is a creature (throwing at walls and trees doesn't count).
 * The target is the one originally aimed at (hitting something else by accident doesn't count).

-## Cooking

-Cooking meal trains the [Cooking and Gathering](https://wiki.cavesofqud.com/wiki/Cooking_and_Gathering) skill.
-"Tasty" meals double the point increase.

-## Customs and Folklore
+## Wayfaring

-[Customs and Folklore] is trained whenever you gain reputation from a water ritual.
-Note that unlocking it requires at least 19 Intelligence.
-It can still be trained, but will only unlock once the requirement is met.
+[Wayfaring](https://wiki.cavesofqud.com/wiki/Wayfaring) skill is trained whenever you take a step on the world map.
+The training is increased every 300 turns (<=1 step on the world map, depending on terrain), and regaining your bearings after getting lost adds training point value 5 times the normal rate.